mesosphere/dcos-docs-site/pages/docs/1.10/deploying-services/install/index.md

 ---
+layout: layout.pug
-post_title: Installing Services
+title: Installing Services
-nav_title: Installing
+navigationTitle: Installing
-menu_order: 000
+menuWeight: 000
 ---

 ## Installing a service using the CLI